-Summary: This article was written and published June ’15, edited Aug. ’17.
-This article is the discussion of an important biblical principle first established in God’s revelation in the book of Daniel – that God’s counsels are that He will eventually rule from the heavens over the earth and over all the kingdoms of men.
+Summary: Written and published June, 2015, edited Aug.
+2017.
+This article is the discussion of an important biblical principle first spoken of in the book of Daniel – that it is God’s intension that He will eventually rule from the heavens over the earth and over all the kingdoms of men.
 Also we discuss the differences between the Father’s kingdom in the heavens and the Son of Man’s kingdom on the earth during the future millennium.
 This article contains material which is never discussed today in contemporary Christian circles, for the reason that we have lost our grasp on the importance of our relationship with God as our Father through Jesus Christ, and the privileges of that relationship.
 The true Christian can say with confidence that he is part of the Father’s kingdom and under the rule of God as his Father, and that this kingdom will be manifested in the heavens soon after the true church is removed by God from the earth.
 It is Jesus, the Son of Man, who will have a world-wide earthly kingdom, and rule over all the inhabitants of the earth during the future millennium.
 He will be King of kings, Lord of lords on the earth.
 But the church are not inhabitants of the earth, and Jesus is not our King ruling over us.
 Rather, our destiny is our Father’s kingdom in the heavens where our Father is the King.
 As sons of God, we are heirs of God, co-heirs with Jesus Christ.